neopragma/help/README.md

 gtf 1440 900 59.9
 ```

 Now create a mode using the result produced by gtf, add it to the table, and set the screen resolution.

-Note that VBOX0 is the identifier to use for VirtualBox.
-The identifier for your configuration may be different.
-I don't know the identifier for VMware, because I've never had this sort of problem using VMware (hint, hint).
+- The identifier for VirtualBox is VBOX0
+- The identifier for VMware is Virtual1

 ```shell
 xrandr --newmode "1440x900_59.90"  106.29  1440 1520 1672 1904  900 901 904 932  -HSync +Vsync